 As discussed earlier in this article, your win rate has a crucial effect on the amount of variance that you will experience and on how aggressive your bankroll management can be.
 One of the fastest and easiest things that you can do to boost your win rate is to choose a poker site that fits your current situation.
 Switching to a new site with a good rakeback deal can drastically improve your win rate and your rakeback.

 But on what site should you be playing to maximize your win rate?

 The online poker landscape is ever-changing.
 Networks are closing down, sites are moving to new platforms, changing country regulations and so forth.

 If you’re a mid- or high stakes player, active at PLO100 (blinds $0.50-$1) or above, Partypoker and PokerStars are your best shot.

 At lower stakes, Party’s rake structure is worse than a lot of competing poker sites.
 From PLO100 and upwards rake structures among all sites converge.
-Given the extra leaderboard cash rewards on top of the weekly cashback of at least 20%, Partypoker is the best option to play mid- or high stakes at this moment.
+Given the extra leaderboard cash rewards on top of the weekly cashback of at least 20%, Partypoker is one of the best option to play mid- or high stakes at this moment.

 In case you play lower stakes but higher volume, Partypoker might still be the best place.
 The leaderboards are split per stake level and they offer big cash prizes.
 If you manage to hit the top spots the rakeback plus cash earnings are outperforming the rake structure disadvantage big time.